-The SPS will be writing to schools in January 2011 to advise that early consultation with the trade unions is both good practice and essential in avoiding compulsory redundancies.
+The SPS wrote to schools in January 2011 and have supported school with training since to advise that early consultation with the trade unions is both good practice and essential in avoiding compulsory redundancies.
 Experience has shown that discussions at an early stage with the trade unions can serve to produce creative solutions and avoid employee relation problems which are inherent in the redundancy process.

-3. Redeployment
+3. Natural Turnover